-where c is the (depth) averaged dissolved calcite ions concentration, D is the molecular diffusion coefficient and Ω is the reaction term50,51.
-In Eq.
-4 transient terms are neglected and the quasi-static approach is justified by the separation of time-scales between mineral dissolution and flow and solute concentration relaxation (ref.
-52 and the references therein).
+where c is the depth-averaged dissolved-calcite-ion concentration, D is the molecular diffusion coefficient, and Ω is the reaction term50,51.
+The transient terms in Eq.
+(4) are neglected, and the quasistatic approach is justified by the separation of timescales between mineral dissolution and flow and the relaxation of solute concentration (see ref.
+52 and references therein).

-Here, the initial PCO2 is relatively high and kinetics is rapid and the rate-limiting step for the reaction is the diffusion of reaction products away from the mineral surface so that undersaturation is sustained26,53,54. Ω is proportional to the difference between cs (c at calcite saturation or equilibrium at the given conditions) and c and defined as,
+Here, the initial CO2 partial pressure PCO2 is relatively high and the kinetics is rapid, so the rate-limiting step for the reaction is the diffusion of reaction products away from the mineral surface so that undersaturation is sustained26,53,54.
+The reaction term Ω is proportional to the difference between cs (c at calcite saturation or equilibrium at the given conditions) and c:

-Ω=2k(h)ε(cs(T)-c), (5)
+Ω=2k(h)εcs(T)-c, (5)

-where k(h) is the mass transfer coefficient that is inversely proportional to the aperture, h, ε is a geometrical correction term, which accounts for the aperture inclination that develops following dissolution and the factor of 2 accounts for the upper and lower surfaces.
-The complete derivation of Eq.
-5 and its justification are provided in section S2 (SI).
+where k(h) is the mass-transfer coefficient, which is inversely proportional to the aperture h, ε is a geometrical correction term that accounts for the aperture inclination that develops following dissolution, and the factor of two accounts for the upper and lower surfaces.
+Section S2 (SI) provides the complete derivation of Eq.
+(5) and its justification.

-The saturation concentration, cs, depends on the temperature, cs(T), and is represented as a Taylor expansion, accounting for retrograde solubility,
+The saturation concentration cs depends on the temperature and is expressed as a Taylor expansion to account for retrograde solubility:

 csT=csT0-β(T-T0), (6)

-using the constant β evaluated from the data presented in section 4.1 and T0 is the reference (ambient) temperature.
-Last, the change in the horizon aperture can then be calculated using,
+where the constant β is evaluated from the data presented in section 4.1 and T0 is the reference (ambient) temperature.
+Finally, the change in the horizon aperture is calculated by using

 ∂h∂t=ΩυcsolcsT-c, (7)

-where ν is stoichiometric constant and csol is the soluble solid concentration within the solid rock.
+where ν is a stoichiometric constant and csol is the soluble-solid concentration within the solid rock.

 Initial and boundary conditions

-The initial conditions are constant temperature, T0=20 oC.
-The boundary conditions at the horizon inlet (r=r0) are constant volumetric flow rate, Q, of fluid that has a temperature of Tin=60 oC and initially no undersaturation, θ = 0, where θ=(cs(T)-c)/∆cs0 and ∆cs0=cs(T0)-cs(Tin).
-Here, we model conditions of a large domain, such that no substantial heat transport takes place near the boundaries and affects the results (r → ∞ and |z| → ∞).
-In practice, the extent in z and r is set to 1 km.
-At the upper surface, constant temperature T0 is set and at the horizon outlet (r = 1 km) the temperature and concentration are calculated from thermal and solute conservation equations (Eq.
-2 and 4; free-flow boundary); the rest of the boundaries were assumed as thermally insulating with zero conductive flux.
+The initial conditions are constant temperature, T0 = 20 °C. The boundary conditions at the horizon inlet (r = r0) are constant volumetric flow rate Q of fluid that has a temperature of Tin = 60 °C and no initial undersaturation θ = 0, where θ = [cs(T) − c]/∆cs0 and ∆cs0 = cs(T0) − cs(Tin).
+Here, we model conditions of a large domain, such that no substantial heat transport occurs near the boundaries and affects the results (r → ∞ and |z| → ∞).
+In practice, the extent of z and r is limited to 1 km.
+A constant temperature T0 is set at the upper surface, and, at the horizon outlet (r = 1 km), the temperature and concentration are calculated by using the thermal and solute conservation equations (2) and (4) for a free-flow boundary.
+The remaining boundaries are assumed to be thermally insulating with zero conductive heat flux.

 Results and discussion